 What to expect from your doctor

-The health care provider is likely to ask questions, such as:
+The healthcare team is likely to ask questions, such as:

-- Has your child had a cold or flu recently?
-What were the symptoms?
+- Has anyone in your family been sick with a cold or flu lately?

-- Was your child recently diagnosed with strep throat or scarlet fever?
+- Is there a history of strep throat or scarlet fever?

-- If so, did your child take all of the antibiotics as prescribed?
+- If so, were all antibiotics taken as prescribed?